andreobriennz/remarkable/README.md

 # remarkable
 **Python Site and Subsite Generator: Combine and compile markdown files into a website with automatically generated styling to suit**

 Note: This project is currently under development.
 There will be bugs, and the project may change suddenly.
+It is also recommended to keep a backup of any important work as there is a small chance of a bug causing a loss of content when workign through the GUI.

 Note: This project assumes a basic knowledge of the terminal, HTML and markdown files in order to use it.

 ## What Does this Project Do?
-- Provides a GUI and CLI for creating and managing projects (GUI currently allows creating new projects, will soon also allow editing)
 - Takes markdown files, convert them to HTML, concatenate these files together, along with page partials, and generates a website from this
+- Automates and simplifies this process via a GUI and CLI to create and edit projects
 - Lets you manage multiple sites/projects together in a modular way
 - Generates sites as a single page app (coming soon)